piface314/ygo-fabrica/README.md

 - [x] Export pack to `.zip`, ready for sharing.
 - [x] Making `.cdb` files out of descriptive `.toml` files;

-Note: to generate card pics from you card databases, this software uses an image processing library that **only** works on 64-bit systems.
+Note: to generate card pics from a card databases, this software uses an image processing library that **only** works on 64-bit systems.
 This is irrelevant for the rest of the features, though.

 ---